What is the Agile Supply Chain?

 Example of Successful Agile Supply Chain

-As an example, we will look at the world’s second-largest clothes retailer H&M, with over 950 stores in 19 countries and an overall turnover of $15Billion per annum; H&M is a good example to study efficient and integrated systems it has for inventory management.
+For example, we will look at the world’s second-largest clothes retailer H&M, with over 950 stores in 19 countries and an overall turnover of $ 15 billion per annum; H&M is an excellent example to study the efficient and integrated systems it has for inventory management.

 - H&M: One of the main components of supply chain management for this industry, H&M focuses on cost efficiency for its production unit and reducing lead times for its inventory.
-Successful implementation of both of these factors has resulted in it being a global brand name for years.
+Successful implementation of both factors has made it a global brand name for years.

 - Nike: Nike is well-known footwear and apparel firm; it has close to 700 factories spread over 42 countries around the world.
-It focuses on labour productivity, consolidation materials to reduce wastage and to introduce modern technologies in their manufacturing process.
+It focuses on labor productivity, consolidating materials to reduce wastage, and introducing modern technologies in their manufacturing process.

-- Walmart: Walmart is the second largest employer in the United States; it has more than 11,000 stores in 27 countries and an inventory worth 32billion; this shows how important it is for them to have efficient and agile supply chain management.
-Walmart has been successful by having fewer links in their supply chain management, partnering with vendors that add strategic value for the innovative and modern technology to cut costs and cross-docking of inventory.
+- Walmart: Walmart is the second largest employer in the United States; it has more than 11,000 stores in 27 countries and an inventory worth 32 billion; this shows how important it is for them to have efficient and agile supply chain management.
+Walmart has succeeded by having fewer links in its supply chain management, partnering with vendors that add strategic value for innovative and modern technology to cut costs and cross-docking inventory.

 Agility is Different from Lean Concepts-

-We have mentioned numerous points of agility above; now, we will look at lean concepts, and the two differ.
-Lean is a traditional form of the supply chain, and at a point in time was the most effective and efficient.
-Lean often overstocked inventory as this can lead to an increase in storage costs, wastage of inventory due to spoilage and high maintenance cost.
+We have mentioned numerous agility points above; now, we will look at different lean concepts.
+Lean is a traditional form of the supply chain, and at one point in time was the most effective and efficient.
+Lean often overstocked inventory as this can lead to increased storage costs, wastage of inventory due to spoilage, and high maintenance costs.
 Also, a high probability inventory will become obsolete.

 On the other hand, an agile supply chain uses real-time data and updated information to forecast demands and improve overall efficiency and productivity.